 Is Dindim the Penguin Real or CGI?
 Where is He Now?

 ‘My Penguin Friend’ tells the semi-fictional story of a father-son bond between a fisherman named João and a Magellanic penguin, Dindim.
 After being rescued by the fisherman, Dindim forges a deep bond with his human friend, who nurses him back to health and sends him back to the wild.
-However, Dindim continues to retain João’s memory and visits his home every few months to reconnect with his human family.
+However, the penguin continues to retain João’s memory and visits his home every few months to reconnect with his human family.
 The David Schurmann directorial captures the wholesome relationship between the pair, placing a greater emphasis on the penguin’s exploits and its loyalty towards its friend.
-Therefore, the movie’s focus lies primarily on the bird’s point of view, which brought its own challenges during the production.
+Therefore, the focus of the Brazilian-American movie lies primarily on the bird’s point of view, which brought its own challenges during the production.

-Dindim’s Cinematic Appearance Was Predominantly Real Footage With a Helping of Special Effects Shots
+Dindim’s Cinematic Appearance is a Blend of Real Footage With a Dash of Special Effects

 As ‘My Penguin Friend’ revolves exclusively around João and Dindim’s tight bond, the film crew knew that authentically portraying the penguin would be pivotal to the storytelling and emotional connection between the viewers and characters.
 The real-life Dindim became friends with João Pereira de Souza in 2011 after the bird was found soaking in oil at the beach.
 Subsequently, João took it home with him, fed him, and treated him like a guest.
 He was later named Dindim by João’s grandson, who could not pronounce the word penguin, instead dubbing it Dindim.
 People close to the pair often saw them snuggling with one another while watching TV in the living room or even swimming together.

-In the movie, Dindim’s part was played by ten penguins from the Ubatuba Aquarium.
-They worked for limited hours, often retiring after 3 p.m. to their climate-controlled “penguinariums.”
+In the movie, ten penguins from the Ubatuba Aquarium play the part of Dindim.
+They worked for limited hours, often retiring after 3 pm to their climate-controlled “penguinariums.”
 Flamethrowers were utilized to ensure that no mosquitoes from the tropical Brazilian locale bit the birds.
 Director David Schurmann revealed that two of the penguins ended up falling in love with one another, which led to their removal from acting duties.
 “Our penguin whisperer, Fabian Gabelli, said ‘these two won’t be working any more, let’s let them enjoy their romance,'” Schurmann explained.

-One penguin in particular stood out as the star performer, seven-year-old Maui, who the director claimed worked very well with the actors.
+One penguin in particular stood out as the star performer, 7-year-old Maui, who the director claimed worked very well with the actors.
 Therefore, a genuine effort was made to film as many of Dindim’s scenes as possible through performances from real penguins and to do it in a manner that did not harm the birds.
-However, while a large chunk of the film is brimming with real penguin scenes, additional footage was provided through special effects.
+However, while a large chunk of the film is brimming with real penguin scenes, additional footage was generated through special effects.
 CGI shots were utilized for the scenes where the situation was deemed too unsafe for a penguin to film in real life.
-Around 15 percent of the movie’s shots feature CGI penguins, while the remaining 5 percent were shot through animatronics.
+Around 15% of the movie’s shots feature CGI penguins, while the remaining 5% were shot through animatronics.

 Dindim’s Current Whereabouts are Unknown